 - Consider the event you are planning to attend and how much skin-to-skin contact is likely to happen.

-- Parties, clubs, or other events when less clothing is worn and have a higher likelihood of skin-to-skin contact has some risk.
+- Parties, clubs or other events when less clothing is worn and therefore have a higher likelihood of skin-to-skin contact have some risk.
 Avoid rashes and sores you see on others and minimise skin-to-skin contact.

 Ways to reduce your risk of mpox during sex include:

-- Exchange contact information with your sexual partners to assist with contact tracing if needed
+- Exchange contact information with your sexual partners to help with contact tracing if needed.

-- Using virtual methods (e.g. phone or webcam) with no person-to-person contact
+- Using virtual methods (such as phone or webcam) with no person-to-person contact.

 People who have recently returned from overseas and who develop any mpox symptoms, particularly an unusual rash, should stay home and call Canberra Sexual Health Centre or a GP.